AadyaSrivastava/ServerSecurityProject/README.md

 # **ServerSecurityProject (SSP)**
 ### An open-source passive Internet scanner that detects phishing pages.
 <br>
-SSP is an open-source and modular internet scanner that assists in the passive detection of:<br>
+SSP is an open-source and modular internet scanner that assists in the passive detection of servers that host malicous pages for credential harvesting.
+Using assistance from Censys.com, SSP scans millions of IP addresses across the internet to generate a feed <br>
 - Module 1: Servers with open directories that host malicious executables, files;<br>
 - Module 2: Server that are misconfigures and host documents, databases, or other proprietary information; and<br>
 - Module 3: Detects phishing pages (customisable by a user to detect phishing against their own organisation).